puffyeeee/ru-tyannouenn/README.md

 firebase login
 firebase experiments:enable webframeworks
 firebase use default # or firebase use <your-project>
-firebase deploy --only hosting
+firebase deploy --only hosting:critter-743d3
 ```
 The CLI's web frameworks support will rebuild your Next.js app and push both the Hosting assets and the SSR backend.
-Re-run the commands above whenever you need to hotfix outside of CI.
+Replace `critter-743d3` if you deploy to another Hosting site.
 ## Feedback Loop
 - Use the template in `docs/feedback.md` to capture stakeholder notes.
 - Log each submission as a GitHub issue (label `feedback`) so it can be triaged in planning sessions.